-Join Chris Mattia for an in-depth discussion in this video Using Google Slides for groups, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Using Google Slides for groups, part of Teaching Techniques: Blended Learning.

 - Slides are great for using in blended learning courses…to encourage creative collaboration and as reporting tools…for individuals or groups.…Slides are the Google equivalent to Microsoft PowerPoint…or Apple Keynote presentations, but with a twist.…Slides are designed to be collaboratively created.…From inside of our course folder in Google Drive,…click the New button and select Google Slides.…Just as we saw with Google Docs, we're warned that since…we're creating this document from inside of a shared folder,…this slide deck will also be shared.…

 Perfect!…It's exactly what we want.…So click OK.…It's a good idea to always start by renaming your document…by clicking on Untitled in the upper left…and then giving it a name.…I'll call this document Introductions.…The sharing of a slide deck works exactly the same as…the sharing of a document that we just saw in the last movie…with participant icons appearing at the top of the document…as they open the document and everyone having…the ability to create together.…